binhchay1/vnitourist/wp-content/plugins/featured-images-for-rss-feeds/readme.txt

 Donate link: https://5starplugins.com/
 Tags: featured images in rss, rss images, featured image, thumbnails, images in rss, mailchimp, mailchimp rss, rss campaigns, infusionsoft, hubspot, constant contact, content marketing, marketing automation
 Requires at least: 2.9
-Tested up to: 5.7
+Tested up to: 6.4.3
 Requires PHP: 5.6
-Stable tag: trunk
+Stable tag: 1.6.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Send images to RSS instantly for free.
 Output blog or WooCommerce photos to Mailchimp RSS email campaigns, ActiveCampaign, Infusionsoft, Hubspot, Bloglovin’, Feedly and more.

 == Description ==

 Get images in your RSS feed instantly for free.
 Output blog featured images to Mailchimp RSS email campaigns, ActiveCampaign, Infusionsoft, Hubspot, Zoho, Feedburner, Bloglovin’, Feedly, and other services that use RSS feed data.
 Also works with WooCommerce product images for product-based RSS campaigns!
-A trusted plugin, developed in California with over 30,000 active installs and 68+ five star reviews.
+A trusted plugin, developed in California with over 30,000 active installs and 75+ five star reviews.
 We actively answer every support forum thread.

 Featured Images In RSS was built for content marketers.
 Easy set-up with minimal configuration to get up and running in minutes.